timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER III-GRANTS FOR STATE AND COMMUNITY PROGRAMS ON AGING/Part E-National Family Caregiver Support Program/Part E-National Family Caregiver Support Program.md

   * (2) for older relative caregivers.

 #### (b) Support services
-* The services provided, in a State program under subsection (a), by an area agency on aging, or entity that such agency has contracted with, shall include—
+* The services provided, which may be informed through the use of caregiver assessments, in a State program under subsection (a), by an area agency on aging, or entity that such agency has contracted with, shall include—

   * (1) information to caregivers about available services;